-The engine preheater operates for several seconds after the starter switch is turned to the "ON" position to facilitate engine starting.

-During heater operation, indicating that the heater is operating is displayed on the LCD monitor, as shown at the right.

-When the engine warm-up completed, the icon disappears.
+In cold weather, operate the heater for several seconds after the starter switch is turned to the "ON" position to facilitate engine starting.
+During heater operation, an icon indicating that the heater is operating is displayed on the LCD monitor, as shown at the right.
+When the engine has been warmed up, the icon disappears.
 Start the engine only after confirming that the icon has disappeared.

-When the starter switch of a machine with the auto deceleration system is turned to the "ON" position, the auto deceleration alarm lamp lights and goes off in a few seconds.

-If any abnormalities or troubles are encountered in the auto deceleration system, the alarm lamp blinks.

-If it blinks during the operation, consult your dealer.
+START position